 So, lately, I’ve been thinking about developers and their database workloads.
 From what I have gathered speaking with many developers, the narrative has significantly shifted away in the past decade from the SQL vs. NoSQL discussion.
-A couple years back, I recall looking at Michael Stonebraker’s 2010-11 ACM blogs on this topic.
+A few years back, I recall looking at Michael Stonebraker’s 2010-11 ACM blogs on this topic.
 My takeaway back then was “just use SQL databases”.
 A few days back, I revisited the same blogs, and boy and o’ boy have things evolved, or at least my understanding of the nuances has.

 At that time, Stonebraker highlighted the necessity of automatic sharding for multi-node OLTP performance.
 He pointed out that significant overheads in single node performance often result from the database’s interaction with the application layer.
 Furthermore, he stated that the burden on core database operations typically originates due to factors like logging, latching, locking, and buffer management.
 To enhance performance in such systems, the elimination of one or more of these components is required.
 His argument was that NoSQL databases did this by relaxing ACID transactions.